sanjeed5/awesome-cursor-rules-mdc/README.md

+All thanks to the awesome content on https://github.com/PatrickJS/awesome-cursorrules which was processed to create this.
+I will add a link once they update with .mdc files

 # Cursor Rules MDC Converter

 This script converts Cursor rules from various formats to the `.mdc` format, using LLM to intelligently process and structure the rules.